emissary-ingress/emissary/reference/circuit-breakers.md

 # Circuit Breakers

 Circuit breakers are a powerful technique to improve resilience.
 By preventing additional connections or requests to an overloaded service, circuit breakers limit the blast radius of an overloaded service.
-By design, Ambassador circuit breakers are distributed, i.e., different Ambassador instances do not coordinate circuit breaker information.
+By design, Ambassador Edge Stack circuit breakers are distributed, i.e., different Ambassador Edge Stack instances do not coordinate circuit breaker information.

 ## Circuit breaker configuration

-Circuit breaking configuration can be set for all Ambassador mappings in the [ambassador](/reference/core/ambassador) module or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).
+Circuit breaking configuration can be set for all Ambassador Edge Stack mappings in the [ambassador](/reference/core/ambassador) module or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).

 The `circuit_breakers` attribute configures circuit breaking.
 The following fields are supported:
 ```yaml